-How to cope when you can’t wait for the "right light" | Photofocus
+How to cope when you can’t wait for the "right light"

 The group was gathered in the shade until everyone was assembled.
 Nothing worse than people sweating in the sun waiting when the call goes, “Hey!
 Where’s so and so??”
 I made a game out of getting everyone into position as quickly as possible.
 Some laughing, joking and the repositioning of a few folks was followed by moving the camera position for final tweaks to ensure all faces are visible.

 About eight frames were made.
 As I made each image I tried to ensure that at least everyone had one good expression with open eyes.
 Then a few extra frames were made showing some excitement.
 Then the group was turned loose.
-Total time from moving into sun, posing and image capture was about five minutes.
+The total time from moving into the sun, posing and image capture was about five minutes.
 Three minutes to pose and two minutes to make images.

-With a group this size I always plan for a few head swaps.
+With a group this size, I always plan for a few head swaps.
 The camera needs to be on a tripod and locked down tight.
-Making changes becomes a case of picking the image with the least amount of negative expressions, closed eyes etc. Then placing an image with the better expression over top and filling a mask with black.
-Painting white in the mask reveals the better expression.
-As they say on the shampoo bottles, lather, rinse, repeat until complete.
+Making changes becomes a case of picking the image with the least amount of negative expressions, closed eyes, etc. Then I placed an image with the better expression over top with a black filling mask.
+Painting white in the mask reveals a better expression.
+As they say on the shampoo bottles, lather, rinse, and repeat until complete.

 The last bit of post was to work with Photoshop’s Patch, Stamp and Spot Healing tools to remove the strings of lights.
 The shadows cast by the lights needed to be attended to as well.